José "Pepe" Mujica

-José Alberto "Pepe" Mujica Cordano[a][b] (20 May 1935 – 13 May 2025) was a Uruguayan politician, revolutionary and farmer who served as the 40th president of Uruguay from 2010 to 2015.[1]
+José Alberto "Pepe" Mujica Cordano[a][b] (20 May 1935 – 13 May 2025) was an Uruguayan politician, revolutionary and farmer who served as the 40th president of Uruguay from 2010 to 2015.[1]
 A former guerrilla with the Tupamaros, he was tortured and imprisoned for 14 years during the military dictatorship in the 1970s and 1980s.
 A member of the Broad Front coalition of left-wing parties, Mujica was the minister of Livestock, Agriculture, and Fisheries from 2005 to 2008 and a senator afterwards.
 As the candidate of the Broad Front, he won the 2009 presidential election and took office as president on 1 March 2010.

 Mujica's administration implemented a range of progressive policies, including the decriminalization of abortion, the legalization of marijuana consumption and the legalization of same-sex marriage.
 Additional measures strengthened the country's trade unions and significantly bolstered minimum wages.[2]